fabiospampinato/vscode-statusbar-debugger/README.md

 Adds a debugger to the statusbar, less intrusive than the default floating one.

+If you have [Debug Launcher](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-debug-launcher) installed this extension will use it.

 ## Install

 Follow the instructions in the [Marketplace](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-statusbar-debugger), or run the following in the command palette: